 In this challenging ecommerce industry, where the market is saturated with all types of ecommerce stores, the only way to stand out from the rest is by providing a top-notch customer experience.

-In this blog, we will highlight several ecommerce best practices that will keep your customers happy and improve your sales.
+In this blog, we will highlight several ecommerce best practices that will help you keep your customers happy and improve sales consistently

 - Make Your Website Trustworthy

 - Add Live Chat Support

 - Make Your Checkout Process Distraction-Free

 1. Is Your Website Trustworthy?

 Unless you are a well-established brand, most customers won’t know what your brand is about.
 They might have not even heard of it before.
 So, why would they trust you?
 They have every reason not to, unless you give one to them.
 Here’re some suggestions you can add to your website and elevate the trust level: